 Effectively interviewing potential new team members requires coordination between several people in your company.
 With Asana, interviewers, recruiters, and hiring managers can collaborate on a set of questions to ask each candidate.
 This will ensure that you ask all candidates the same questions but don’t repeat questions with any one candidate.
 After all, it’s not just the candidate who wants to look professional in the interview.
 Take charge of the candidate experience—and make things easier on interviewers—with Asana.

-Building an interview question template
+How to build an interview question template project

 Create a new project for any open role and title the project “Interview questions for Head of Design,” for example.
 In the project description, add a link to the job description.
 Include instructions for interviewers to assign themselves tasks and check them off as they ask questions.